johann-solo/oliveandmango.github.io/_posts/blog/2017-10-26-apple-butter-spice-cake.md

 1. Preheat oven to 350 &deg; F and grease a loaf pan

-1. In a bowl whisk together all the dry ingredients
+1. In a bowl whisk together all the dry ingredients and set aside

-1. In a a large bowl cream the butter and sugar then add the eggs one at a time mix well and then &frac12; the yoghurt and mix
+1. In a a large bowl cream the butter and sugar then add the eggs one at a time and mix well.
+Then add &frac12; the yoghurt and mix well

 1. Add half the dry ingredients to the wet and mix then add the rest of the yoghurt and mix.
 Add the rest of the flour mixture and mix until just combined then fold in the apple butter until well incorporated.